 Drizzle the chilled balls with melted white chocolate.
 Sprinkle with flaky sea salt if desired, then chill until fully set.

-Variations
+Delicious Variations

-- Add chopped nuts to the coating
+Add chopped nuts to the coating for an extra crunch and flavor.

-- Swap oats for crushed graham crackers
+Swap oats for crushed graham crackers for a different texture and taste.

-How to Store
+How to Store Salted Caramel Pretzel Cheesecake Balls

-- Store in an airtight container in the refrigerator
+Store in an airtight container in the refrigerator for up to 5 days.

-- Thaw in the refrigerator before serving
+Thaw frozen balls in the refrigerator before serving; no reheating needed.

 Frequently Asked Questions